Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 - Press the on/off button, and the default setting of 5 in the Power mode appears.

-- If necessary, adjust the setting. lf you want to switch to the temperature mode, press that button and change the setting using the + and - buttons.
+- If necessary, adjust the setting.
+If you want to switch to the temperature mode, press that button and change the setting using the + and - buttons.

 - After you are finished cooking your food, turn the cooktop off.
 The fan will run for a minute or so.
 Once the fan stops running, unplug the unit.

 - When the cooktop surface is cool, wipe the surface with a damp cloth.
-If necessary, put a mild detergent on the damp cloth, and wipe the unit.
+Put a mild detergent on the wet cloth, and wipe the unit.

-This is a quick-heating, portable induction cooktop with the necessary features.
+The Duxtop 9100MC is a quick-heating, affordable, portable induction cooktop with the necessary features.
 With the right cookware, you will have water rapidly boiling in under three minutes.
 Heat is spread evenly across the cooking surface.

-The design features a stainless steel frame, a beveled control panel, and a durable, glass-like ceramic surface.
-Not only does it cook well, but it will also look great on your counter.
+The design features a beveled control panel and a durable glass ceramic surface.
+It cooks well, is easy to clean, and will look great on your counter.

 The Duxtop 9600LS Single Burner Induction Cooktop is a step up from the Duxtop 9100MC.
 It has additional power and temperature levels, a child lock, and a one-touch boil and simmer.
 The 9600LS has touch buttons instead of push buttons found on the 9100MC.

 Here is a quick comparison table of the two models.